 Snickers, siblings and the Alexander: 20+ secrets of English breaking language stereotypes

-Linguist, teacher of foreign languages and cultures Kristina Konstandenkova publishes amazing facts about the English language on Twitter.
-Foreign languages - this is her element since childhood, she prefers books and films in the original language.
-He is interested in the history of the language and collects unusual facts about it.
-Christina spoke about the features of the English language Adme.ru.
+Linguist, teacher of foreign languages and cultures Kristina Konstandenkova posts amazing facts about the English language on Twitter.
+Foreign languages are her element since childhood, she prefers books and films in the original language.
+She is interested in the history of the language and collects unusual facts about it.
+Christina told about the peculiarities of English Adme.ru.

 Why do the names of animals and their meat differ (type cow - beef, pig - pork, calf - veal)?
-Yes, because from 1066 to 1399 (that is, from William the Conqueror to Henry IV) all the nobility spoke French.
+Because from 1066 to 1399 (that is, from William the Conqueror to Henry IV) all the nobility spoke French.
 But ordinary people used Anglo-Saxon speech.
-It turns out that the English-speaking peasants raised animals, and when they (animals) reached the table of the noblemen in cooked form, the meat acquired a French name.
+It turns out that the peasants who spoke English raised the animals, and when they (the animals) reached the table of the nobles in cooked form, the meat acquired a French name.

 The French, as we know, the British do not really like.
 And here is what we call "leave in English," the British will call to take French leave.
 And the French seem to say filer à l'anglaise.

-When you studied the articles, they definitely told you that they are not used with the names of people.
-They lied unscrupulously.
-You can use, but rarely.
-For example, THE Alexander Petrov it will mean exactly THE MOST Alexander Petrov, and not just Sashka from the first entrance.
+When you studied articles, you were definitely told that they are not used with people's names.
+They lied shamelessly.
+It can be used, but rarely.
+For instance, THE Alexander Petrov it will mean exactly THE MOST Alexander Petrov, and not just Sashka from the first entrance.
 But the indefinite article “a” in front of the name will just mean “just a certain one”.
 Like there some Alexander Petrov came to you (an Alexander Petrov).

 Many people mistakenly believe that in English everyone refers to each other on you (you) and in the language there is no form “you”.
 Technically it just the opposite.
 Remember, the form of the 2nd person in verbs coincides with the plural.
 And the word “you” was thou / thee.
 Now not used.